Kunal719/abstract-prettifier/README.md

 2. On Validation Set - The accuracy achieved was `90.28 %` with a loss of `0.2604`
 3. On Test Set - The accuracy achieved was `89.95 %` with a loss of `0.2758`

-**The wrong predictions file has the top 100 wrong predictions our model has made on the dataset**
+**The wrong predictions file has the top 100 wrong predictions our model has made on the test dataset**